bradonomics/bradonomics.com/_pages/blogroll.md

 [Random Wire](https://randomwire.com/): Photo essays of Asia.

-[Craig Mod](https://craigmod.com/): Two newsletters, [Roden](https://craigmod.com/roden/) and [Ridgeline](https://craigmod.com/ridgeline/), and a great blog.
-You can get it all by [RSS](https://craigmod.com/index.xml).
-He writes about walking, writing, publishing, and photography.
+[Craig Mod](https://craigmod.com/): Walking, writing, publishing, and photography, mostly in Japan.
+You can get the newsletters and all by [RSS](https://craigmod.com/index.xml).

 ## Well Known but Still Good